 For a couple of years now – if not more – attractive training policy has become the bargaining chip for the companies wishing to recruit the top specialists on the market.
 For candidates and employees alike, the crucial incentives which motivate them to work are, unanimously, the development opportunities, following the remuneration and the benefits scheme.

 Employers spend more and more on trainings and are considerably eager to make use of modern development tools.
 The latter are particularly appreciated by managers, for whom traditional direct trainings imply the employees’ absence and the resulting need to make up for it.
-A great example of a modern tool is e-learning, which proves perfect in the situations where it is necessary to standardise the processes, communicate with the clients in a consistent manner, and possess product knowledge.
+A great example of a modern tool is e-learning, which proves perfect in the situations where it is necessary to standardize the processes, communicate with the clients in a consistent manner, and possess product knowledge.

 That’s not all, though!
 The wide array of courses available on remote platforms makes it possible to gain knowledge in numerous fields.
 The employees’ development is not limited to obligatory ‘hard’ trainings but it also entails soft skills courses, which both increase their effectiveness and build up their involvement and self-confidence.